history-lab/archiving-digital-records/06-github.md

     * shuts down automatically after a period of disuse

 ---
-# So what is GitHub?
+# So, what is GitHub?
 In addition to Codespaces, which is a fairly new and small part of GitHub -
 * **Original and main function:**  platform for storing, distributing, collaborating on, and deploying code
 * Developer-oriented social media network